 One thing to note about the revenue recognition standard is that it does make allowances for payments that come early, late, or not at all.
 If a client pays you early (for example, if you require a deposit as part of your contract), then the revenue recognition principle states that you should record the revenue as a liability.
 After you complete the work and the contract is satisfied, you can change the recording from liability to revenue.

 Here's another variation on this example: if you're paid a lump sum to cover a short-term contract, you should record each month’s worth of pay as a separate amount so that your books show the pace at which you're earning the revenue.

 For example, if your transaction price is $1,000 per month for your services, and you are hired for a three-month contract, your client may choose to pay you the full $3,000 upfront.
 You should still only record $1,000 each month as revenue.
 For accounts where you somewhat suspect the client may pay late or not at all, the revenue recognition standard only suggests that you note this doubt and adjust accordingly when the payment arrives.
 However, if you seriously suspect that the payment will not come, the principle suggests that you do not record the revenue at all unless it arrives.

 Pairing Revenue and Expense

 You may not have previously realized how expensive it was for you to earn your monthly fee from a specific client.
 This accounting principle can help you trim the fat for a more efficient business.
-Matching your revenue and your expenses by using the revenue recognition principle is sometimes also called the matching principle, which falls under the same “family” of accounting as the revenue recognition principle (part of the accrual accounting method).
+Matching your revenue and your expenses by using the revenue recognition principle is sometimes also called the matching principle or expense recognition principle, which falls under the same “family” of accounting as the revenue recognition principle (part of the accrual accounting method).